pierrick-giffard/STAMM/ReadMe.md

 # STAMM

 The Sea Turtle Active Movement Model (STAMM) is an Individual Based Model model that aims at calculating juvenile sea turtles trajectories.
-Originally based on the lagrangian software ARIANE, its last version is uses PARCELS (http://oceanparcels.org/), a set of Python classes and methods for lagrangian simulations.
+Turtles ground velocity is the result of current velocity and a swimming velocity directed towards favorable habitats(citer papier no 1)Originally based on the lagrangian software ARIANE, its last version uses PARCELS (http://oceanparcels.org/), a set of Python classes and methods for lagrangian simulations.
 At each time step, a swimming velocity is calculated for each turtle based on its characteristics at that time and on its environment.
 The swimming velocity is added to the current velocity and advection of the turtle is computed based on the total velocity.
+Please note that the model is still under development and that you might need to look deeper in the codevto make it work for special uses.

-# Download STAMM
+# STAMM

 You will find:

 - A directory **src** including the source code of STAMM.
-- A directory **templates** with examples of namelist, run script, release file and .json to create the release file.
+- A directory **templates** with examples of namelist, script to run the model, release file,...
 - A directory **STIT** containing pre-processing and post-processing tools.
 - A directory **LIB** containing libraries used in STIT and in src.

 # Set up your python environment

-You can create a new environment including necessary modules with command:
+You can create a new environment named stamm and including necessary modules with the following command:

-_conda create -n stamm -c conda-forge python=3.6 spyder basemap basemap-data-hires parcels opencv_
+_conda create -n stamm -c conda-forge python=3.6 parcels spyder basemap basemap-data-hires opencv_

 Then, activate this environment with command _conda activate stamm_.